 The most infamous instance was the persecution of intellectuals in 1957.
-The CCP called on the intellectuals to offer their opinions, but then persecuted them as “rightists,” using their own speeches as evidence of their “crimes.”
+The CCP called on the intellectuals to offer their opinions, but then persecuted them as “rightists,” using their speeches as evidence of their “crimes.”

 When some criticized the persecution as a conspiracy or “plot in the dark,” Mao claimed publicly, “That is not a plot in the dark, but a stratagem in the open.”

-Deception and lies have played a very important role in the CCP’s gaining and maintaining control.
+Deception and lies have played a very important role in the CCP’s gaining and maintaining of control.
 China enjoys the longest and most complete history in the world, and Chinese intellectuals have had the greatest faith in history since ancient times.
-The Chinese people have used history to assess current reality and even to achieve personal spiritual improvement.
+The Chinese people have used history to assess the current reality and even to achieve personal spiritual improvement.

 To make history serve the current regime, the CCP has made a practice of altering and concealing historical truth.
 The CCP in its propaganda and publications has rewritten history for periods from as early as the Spring and Autumn period (770–476 B.C.) and the Warring States period (475–221 B.C.) to as recently as the Cultural Revolution.